Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: INTRODUCTION

-In the last decade, high-gain parametric down-conversion (PDC) has become a topic of great interest in quantum computing, sensing and metrology~\cite{PhysRevA.105.043701,perez2015,PRA102, multimodesqueezing,PhysRevA.104.022208,PRR5}.
+In the last decade, high-gain parametric down-conversion (PDC) has become a topic of great interest in quantum computing, sensing and metrology~\cite{PhysRevA.105.043701,perez2015,PRA102,qute.202300353, multimodesqueezing,PhysRevA.104.022208,PRR5}.
 Using PDC, it is possible to prepare quantum states with large photon numbers, that is, macroscopic states, which still carry quantum correlations~\cite{PRR2,PRA91}.
-Such states also exhibit quadrature squeezing and therefore have important applications in continuous variable quantum computing~\cite{RevModPhys.84.621,Larsen2021,Madsen2022}, quantum metrology~\cite{PhysRevLett.129.121103,PhysRevApplied.16.044031}, quantum cryptography~\cite{PhysRevA.61.022309}, cluster state generation~\cite{doi:10.1126/science.aay2645,roh2024}, and in the realization of Gaussian Boson Sampling~\cite{PhysRevLett.127.180502}.
-In metrology, squeezed states of light make it possible to implement a new type of interferometers, called nonlinear interferometers [SU(1,1) interferometers], which consist of two consecutive PDC sections and allow measurements below the shot noise level, that is, they are said to be supersensitive~\cite{Manceau2017,PhysRevA.33.4033,PRR5}.
+Such states also exhibit quadrature squeezing and therefore have important applications in continuous variable quantum computing~\cite{RevModPhys.84.621,Larsen2021,Madsen2022}, quantum metrology~\cite{Schaffrath_2024,PhysRevLett.129.121103,PhysRevApplied.16.044031}, quantum cryptography~\cite{PhysRevA.61.022309}, cluster state generation~\cite{doi:10.1126/science.aay2645,roh2024}, and in the realization of Gaussian Boson Sampling~\cite{PhysRevLett.127.180502}.
+In particular, in metrology, squeezed states of light make it possible to implement new types of interferometers, called nonlinear interferometers [SU(1,1) interferometers], which consist of two consecutive PDC sections and allow for high sensitivity measurements which may surpass the shot noise level (supersensitive measurements)~\cite{PhysRevA.110.022432,Manceau2017,PhysRevA.33.4033,PRR5}.

-\emph{Multimode} squeezed light~\cite{Kopylov2025,PhysRevA.66.053815,multimodesqueezing,PhysRevA.73.063819} consists of multiple squeezed modes in a single pulse, each of which has its own degree of squeezing that can be controlled by proper source engineering~\cite{PhysRevA.97.033808}.
-Such states of light have important applications in quantum information processing~\cite{PhysRevA.106.052607,PhysRevResearch.6.043113} and quantum communication~\cite{Amitonova:20} and are very attractive for scalability aspects in quantum computing and multiparameter estimation in metrology.
-However, their multimode nature significantly complicates their description and characterization.
+\emph{Multimode} squeezed light~\cite{Kopylov2025,PhysRevA.66.053815,multimodesqueezing,PhysRevA.73.063819, PhysRevResearch.3.013199,PhysRevResearch.5.023178} consists of multiple squeezed modes in a single pulse, each of which has its own degree of squeezing that can be controlled by proper source engineering~\cite{PhysRevA.97.033808,Houde2023}.
+Such states of light have important applications in quantum information processing~\cite{PhysRevA.106.052607,PhysRevResearch.6.043113} and quantum communication~\cite{Amitonova:20} since they are very attractive for scalability aspects in quantum computing and multi-parameter estimation in metrology.
+However, the multimode nature of these states significantly complicates their description and characterization.
 This is because the conventional measurement techniques for squeezing, such as homodyne detection~\cite{Eto:07,Gerry_Knight_2004,multimodesqueezing}, require an increasing amount of resources as the number of modes increases.